 I would therefore like to know what I have got for my money considering they have just charged me £154.40 – the answer I will tell you, absolutely nothing not one iota.

-I have basically handed over £154.40 for nothing, imagine this money could go towards my grocery shopping and not the TV Bosses who live in luxury accomodation, with fancy cars and fat pay cheques (checks) from misleading consumers.
+I have basically handed over £154.40 for nothing, imagine this money could go towards my grocery shopping and not the TV Bosses who live in luxury accommodation, with fancy cars and fat pay cheques (checks) from misleading consumers.

-I happily pay both Netflix and Amazon Prime Video (For Movies) but I do not live stream and do not watch terrestrial TV such as ITV, BBC or S4C.
+I happily pay for both Netflix and Amazon Prime Video (For Movies) but I do not live stream and do not watch terrestrial TV such as ITV, BBC, or S4C.
 Half the rubbish they broadcast only destroys my valuable brain cells which are better spent blogging.
 I do not see why I have to pay the TV Licensing people if I do not use their service.

 If their argument is that all broadcasts over the internet belong to them then they should make the website owners pay for a license and not the consumer.

-I remember once whilst I was abroad in the EU back in the day when we were in the EU, I wanted to access a documetary whilst I was in my hotel and it basically said I could not watch the program on my iphone, so the following day I rang theTV Licensing people and they said my license did not cover me to watch British TV on my device whilst I was abroad.
-So if that is the case they should not charge for live streaming from TV networks from abroad.
+I remember once whilst I was abroad in the EU back in the day when we were in the EU, I wanted to access a documentary whilst I was in my hotel and it basically said I could not watch the program on my iPhone, so the following day I rang theTV Licensing people and they said my license did not cover me to watch British TV on my device whilst I was abroad.
+So if that is the case they should not charge for live streaming from TV networks abroad.

-But have I the energy or time to complain and just like the rest of the british people (programmed sheep} who end up paying because they are scare mongered into a corner, end up paying for the sake of not having any problems with the TV Licensing people, I may actually break free and stand my ground.
+But have I the energy or time to complain and just like the rest of the British people (programmed sheep} who end up paying because they are scare mongered into a corner, end up paying for the sake of not having any problems with the TV Licensing people, I may actually break free and stand my ground.

 **Note: Anyone reading this please share it far and wide and bring a stop to this once and for all.
-If Microsoft get their money from every laptop, computer, tablet that is sold that has Windows installed on it, then the TV Licensing people should do the same with all newTV’s and have a subscription service for people who want to view online.
+If Microsoft gets its money from every laptop, computer, and tablet that is sold that has Windows installed on it, then the TV Licensing people should do the same with all new TVs and have a subscription service for people who want to view online.

 I may take this further, we will just have to see……